NewtonKoh/tp/docs/DeveloperGuide.md

 For example: `sort name`

+We use a [`SortedList`](https://docs.oracle.com/javase/8/javafx/api/javafx/collections/transformation/SortedList.html) to facilitate dynamic sorting by allowing the updating of a `Comparator`.
+This enables users to toggle between various sorting methods seamlessly.

+This `SortedList` is then used in the constructor of a [`FilteredList`](https://docs.oracle.com/javase/8/javafx/api/javafx/collections/transformation/FilteredList.html) which is used in the [implementation of the filter command](#filter-feature).

+The `FilteredList` is then used by the UI to display the contacts in the specified order and filters because any changes in the ordering of the contacts from the `SortedList` will be propagated to the `FilteredList`, which will then reflect in the GUI.

 For the first 3 sort types, a static `Comparator<Person>` is implemented inside the respective classes themselves (e.g. `Name`, `MoneyOwed`, `Birthday`).
 When executing the command, the model will call the `updatePersonComparator` inside the `Model` class.
 A `null` is passed in as the comparator if `sort clear` is executed.

 The _sequence diagram_ below shows how the components interact with each other when the user enters the command `sort name`.

 ![Sequence diagram of sort command](images/SortSequenceDiagram.png)

+Note that

 [//]: # ([insert next UML here])